 If you are looking to shorten cooking time, here are some ideas:

 - Soak your beans first

-- Add sea salt or baking soda to the soaking water
+- Add sodium chloride (aka salt – could be sea salt, table salt, kosher salt, etc.) or baking soda (aka sodium bicarbonate) to the soaking water

 It’s also worth noting that cooking in hard water (i.e., water with a high mineral content) can slow down the cooking time of beans.
 Storage conditions and time also matters!
 Beans do have a long shelf-life, but if they have been stored for a very long time and/or in poor conditions (e.g., too hot, too humid), they can take a long time to cook and may become almost impossible to soften.